SAP-samples/cap-local-development-workshop/exercises/03/README.md

 ### Access the mocked remote service from the cds REPL (bonus)

-If you have time, you can build on your knowledge of and confidence with the cds REPL by connecting to this mocked remote service from within the cds REPL.
+If you have time, you can build on your confidence with an interactive REPL context by connecting to this mocked remote service from within the cds REPL.

 👉 First, let's have a look at the "wiring" for this mocked remote service in our local development mode context; take a peek in the `.cds-services.json` file in your home directory: